Naomi Long has hit out at Boris Johnson for his handling of Brexit, saying she has been “underwhelmed” by his leadership.

 But Ms Long suggested that the UK government’s poisoning of the EU discourse may work against future trade attempts.

-She said: “If they want to make all these other agreements with other countries, they need to be a trusted partner, and if they can’t retain the trust of those with whom they’ve worked most closely with over the last decades, it’s hard to see how new partners will see them as trustworthy in new relationship.
+She said: “If they want to make all these other agreements with other countries, they need to be a trusted partner, and if they can’t retain the trust of those with whom they’ve worked most closely with over the last decades, it’s hard to see how new partners will see them as trustworthy in new relationships.

 “There’s self-interest as well for the relationship between the UK and the EU to stabilise, but unfortunately things are still very politicised.
 Boris Johnson at home may have his own difficulties and we may see the EU being used as a weapon to distract from his localised difficulties in the UK.”